boynux/boynux.github.com/_posts/2015-05-10-load-balancing-in-docker.md

 Now if you try to open that IP (virtual IP) in your browser or with curl.
 If you refresh your system the hostname will change.

-What to now more about Docker networking?
+What to know more about Docker networking?
 [Advanced Docker networking][4]

 To stop the demo just press ctrl-c as instructed.
 It'll clean-up everything.
 For more details you can see code.
 It's very simple and easy to understand.